ReactivePlayZ/RML/README.md

 ```
 This is also a multi-line comment.

 Multi-line comments are simply comments followed by another.
-To break a multi-line comment, use a non-comment line in-between.
+Multi-line comments break when there is an empty line or a different element in-between.
 ```
 // These comments